techy-robot/CACKLE/Docs/Action Items/2024-09-23 Design V1 PSU.md

 createdby:
 assignees:
 completedby:
+completedDate: 2025-01-01
 ---
 `BUTTON[complete, uncomplete]`

 # Description:

 # Comments:
-- [ ] I found several design errata from the original, such as swapped polarity on the balance plug, and incorrect input voltage source.
-My prototype will need modification ➕ 2024-10-27 ^1
+- [x] I found several design errata from the original, such as swapped polarity on the balance plug, and incorrect input voltage source.
+My prototype will need modification ➕ 2024-10-27 ✅ 2025-01-01 ^1
-- [ ] I should add a secondary rs485 transceiver for redundancy for the host.
+- [-] I should add a secondary rs485 transceiver for redundancy for the host.
 The battery charge mcu should not have to act as a passthrough for the main compute module.
-Still, for this prototype it is unneccessary ➕ 2024-11-08 ^2
+Still, for this prototype it is unneccessary ➕ 2024-11-08 ❌ 2025-01-01 ^2
-- [ ] Use XT30 connectors for the main battery plug ➕ 2024-11-08 ^3
+- [-] Use XT30 connectors for the main battery plug ➕ 2024-11-08 ❌ 2025-01-01 ^3
-- [ ] The BQ24780s does not handle charge profiles by itself, the i2c host has to handle all the battery charge profiles by itself. ➕ 2024-11-08 ^4
+- [x] The BQ24780s does not handle charge profiles by itself, the i2c host has to handle all the battery charge profiles by itself. ➕ 2024-11-08 ✅ 2025-01-01 ^4

 # Time Tracking:
 ```simple-time-tracker